Academics

 Athletics

 UC Santa Cruz student athletes must follow the same application procedures and deadlines as all other students.
 Undergraduate admission is handled through the Office of Undergraduate Admissions.
-Please see our pages on freshman and transfer admission for more information.
+Please see our pages on first-year and transfer admission for more information.

 UC Santa Cruz offers NCAA Division III athletic teams in men's/women's basketball, cross-country, soccer, swimming/diving, tennis, track and field, and volleyball, and women's golf.